Trump Fires John Bolton In Final Break After Months Of Internal Policy Division

 Trump eventually admitted that, for as much as he said he liked Bolton, he was aware of his own need to rein him in.

 "He has strong views on things but that's OK.
-I actually temper John, which is pretty amazing," Trump said May 9.
+I actually temper John, which is pretty amazing," Trump said on May 9.
 "I'm the one that tempers him.
 That's OK.
 I have different sides.
 I have John Bolton and other people that are a little more dovish than him.
 I like John."

 The mustache and the line